 - Higher security with Single Sign On (SSO)

-- Registration form and landing pages: Most virtual conference platforms offer a customizable registration form.
+- Registration form and landing pages: Most virtual conference platforms offer a customizable event registration form.
 If a 3rd party registration form such as Cvent, etc. is needed, make sure the virtual conference provider has an API for integration.

 - Create email confirmations and reminders.